avrilcoghlan/vibriowatch/docs/source/closerelatives.rst

 This suggests that HCUF_01 and other isolates from the Haiti 2010 epidemic were closely related to isolates from Nepal and India.
 This agrees with extensive analyses that have been since published on the origin of the Haiti epidemic in 2010, which led to the hypothesis that *V. cholerae* was carried from Nepal to Haiti (reviewed in `Orata et al 2014`_).

 .. _Orata et al 2014: https://pubmed.ncbi.nlm.nih.gov/24699938/

+* `Use cgMLST to find close relatives of your isolate: example 2`_.

 As another example, let's take isolate ATCC 25872, which was collected from an outbreak in former Czechoslovakia in 1965 (`Aldova et al 1968`_).
 If you search for ATCC 25872 in Vibriowatch, you will see on its report page that it belongs to a cgMLST cluster of size 4 when a threshold of 10 SNPs is used: